ggez44/frc/README.md

    - low ratio means the robot likely has a hgher ceiling after some tactical adjustments
 7. **Estimated Penalty Points Share** - Same algorithm but looking at how many foul points the opposing alliance received.
 So if a team got a "6.4", it means that on average, they gave up 6.4 points worth of penalties to the other alliance.
    - Note: The Blue Alliance insights tab has foul points, but it's based on what your own alliance received for points which is meaningless.
-8. **Climb Percentage** - The TBA API gives us who climbed, so this is not an approximation, but rather an exact percentage of how often a team successfully climbed.
-This ignores "park".
+8. **Endgame Stats - climb** - gives full endgame stats, ordered by climbs/match (exact counts, not estimates)
+9. **Endgame Stats - trap** - gives full endgame stats, ordered by traps/climb (exact counts, not estimates)
-9. **Match Num Pieces Forecast** - looks a schedule and estimates the total notes count.
+10. **Match Num Pieces Forecast** - looks a schedule and estimates the total notes count.
    - once Hopper schedule is released, you can do "ruby rankings.rb 2024hop prev"
    - you can also try "ruby rankings.rb 2024cabe"
    - this might be useful info in determining if we want to ask for coopertition
-10. **Match Score Forecast** - similar to what statbotics does (except they use epa)
+11. **Match Score Forecast** - similar to what statbotics does (except they use epa)

 ### Other ideas
 1. Can easily do shares of Auto/Teleop/Endgame points, but won't be too different from what statbotics/epa has already